Contributing to Statue SSG

 - DEVELOPMENT.md - Architecture and internal workings

-- content/docs/ - User documentation
+- Docs - User documentation

 - ADDING_COMPONENTS.md - Component contribution guide